 Best dog food for weight loss overall

 Help your pooch get their weight down while making sure they're full and satisfied with this dry food from Royal Canin.
-It's full of natural fibres to help reduce begging in between meals and has a high protein content to help your hound maintain muscle mass.
+It's full of natural fibres to help reduce begging in between meals and has a high protein content to help your hound maintain muscle mass while cutting down on the weight where they need it.

-Our review: "As we all know, labradors are notoriously greedy when it comes to food, and because of this, our black lab, Barney, had begun to pile on the pounds.
+Reviewed by Rosie Floyd and Barney the greedy Labrador cross: "As we all know, labradors are notoriously greedy when it comes to food, and because of this, our black lab, Barney, had begun to pile on the pounds.
 We'd tried extra walks, reducing and changing food to get his weight down, but nothing had worked.
-He then needed to lose a significant amount of weight to be able to have surgery, and that's when our vet recommended this Royal Canin food.
+He then needed to lose a significant amount of weight to be able to have surgery for a non-weight-related issue, and that's when our vet recommended this Royal Canin food.
 We introduced it slowly at first with his regular food before switching completely to it within a month.
 After a few months, Barney had lost the 12kg he needed to, was able to have his surgery and had a spring back in his step once more.
-The packaging has a really handy chart on it to show the amount of food your dog needs in relation to their ideal weight so you know exactly how much your pooch needs"
+The packaging has a really handy chart on it to show the amount of food your dog needs in relation to their ideal weight so you know exactly how much your pooch needs."

 Read our Royal Canin dog food reviews to find out more about what we thought of this food and other ranges from the brand.